JuliaHEP/Geant4.jl/docs/src/index.md

     0,                              # copy number
     checkOverlaps)                  # checking overlaps
 ```
+### Magnetic field
+The user can define either an uniform magnetic field or a custom one.
+To define an custom one, define first a user structure for the parameters that inherits from the abstract type `G4JLFieldData`.
+Then, define a function with the signature `(result::G4ThreeVector, position::G4ThreeVector, ::FieldData)::Nothing`.
+And finally, with all this instantiate the magnetic field with `G4JLMagneticField(<name>, <data>; getfield_method=<function>)`.
 ### User Actions
 User actions are native Julia functions that are callbacks of the Geant4 toolkit.
 They are declared in the constructor of `G4JLApplication`, so they do not need to be associated to a specific function name.
 All user actions receive a reference to the `G4JLApplication` from which the user can obtain details of the actual application, such as the current detector, the physics, the generator, or the running simulation data.
 The following are the currently defined possible user actions:
 - **stepping action**.
 Called on each simulation step.
 The signature is `(::G4Step, ::G4JLApplication)::Nothing`.
 Consult the [G4Step](https://geant4.kek.jp/Reference/v11.1.1/classG4Step.html) reference manual to see what you can get from it.
 - **pre-tracking action**.
 Called at the creation of a new participle being tracked.
 The signature is `(::G4Track, ::G4JLApplication)::Nothing`.
 Consult the [G4Step](https://geant4.kek.jp/Reference/v11.1.1/classG4Track.html) reference manual to see what you can get from it.
 - **post-tracking action**.
 Called at the end of the particle being tracked.
 The signature is `(::G4Track, ::G4JLApplication)::Nothing`.
 Consult the [G4Track](https://geant4.kek.jp/Reference/v11.1.1/classG4Track.html) reference manual to see what you can get from it.
 - **begin-event action**.
-Called at the begining of each event.
+Called at the beginning of each event.
 The signature is `(::G4Event, ::G4JLApplication)::Nothing`.
 Consult the [G4Event](https://geant4.kek.jp/Reference/v11.1.1/classG4Event.html) reference manual to see what you can get from it.
 - **end-event action**.
 Called at the end of each event.
 The signature is `(::G4Event, ::G4JLApplication)::Nothing`.
 Consult the [G4Event](https://geant4.kek.jp/Reference/v11.1.1/classG4Event.html) reference manual to see what you can get from it.
 - **begin-run action**.
-Called at the begining of a run.
+Called at the beginning of a run.
 The signature is `(::G4Run, ::G4JLApplication)::Nothing`.
 Consult the [G4Run](https://geant4.kek.jp/Reference/v11.1.1/classG4Run.html) reference manual to see what you can get from it.
 - **end-run action**.
 Called at the end of a run.
 The signature is `(::G4Run, ::G4JLApplication)::Nothing`.
 Consult the [G4Run](https://geant4.kek.jp/Reference/v11.1.1/classG4Run.html) reference manual to see what you can get from it.

 ### Sensitive Detectors
-The user can define sensitive detectors by defining a data structure and 3 callback functions, which will initialise, fill and dispose the defined data structure.
+The user can define sensitive detectors by defining a data structure and 3 callback functions, which will initialize, fill and dispose the defined data structure.
 Later, the instantiated sensitive detector would be associated to one or more logical volumes of the detector setup.
 Instantiating a `G4JLSensitiveDetector` will require the following arguments:
 - **name**.
 A string to identify the sensitive detector.
 No default.
 - **sd data**.
 A instance of a user defined `G4JLSDData` mutable data structure that will passed to each callback invocation.
 - **initialize method**.
 User method that is called at the beginning of each event.
 The signature is `(::B2aSDData, ::G4HCofThisEvent)::Nothing`.